 There is a centralized Procurement and Contracting function in FOD that is responsible for managing the procurement cycle - from the early stages of a Request For Proposal to contract compliance.

-The Financial Operations Division is comprised of five sections:
+The Financial Operations Division is comprised of six sections:

 The Bank Reconciliation Unit is responsible for reconciling all of the State Treasurer’s bank accounts as well as reconciling budget code balances between the Office of State Controller and DST.

-This section manages the accounting for all funds that are deposited, invested and disbursed through the Department of State Treasurer including the investment pool and banking programs.
-It also maintains the general ledgers for the North Carolina Retirement System and for the State agency and ancillary investments, employee benefit trust funds and the Escheats Fund, also known as the Unclaimed Property Fund, administered by the State Treasurer.
+The Pension and Investment Accounting area manages the accounting for all funds that are deposited, invested and disbursed through the Department of State Treasurer including the investment pool and banking programs.
+It also maintains the general ledgers for the North Carolina Retirement System and for the State agency and ancillary investments, employee benefit trust funds, and the Escheats Fund, also known as the Unclaimed Property Fund, administered by the State Treasurer.
 Pension and Investment Accounting is responsible for preparing the financial statements for the Investments and the Supplemental Retirement Plans for external audit.